hariprasadr92/catch-faces-and-eyes/README.md

 Computer Vision face and eye detection using haar cascade and Open CV

 ## About project
 This is a simple project that I created when I explored computer vision using Open CV.
-It used haar cascade for face and eyes data set.
+It uses haar cascade for face and eyes data set.

 You can use this project as a stand alone application ( program runs and records video from front cam ) or as a client-server model ( client records and sends []using TCP] video to server for processing).
 I tested it over WLAN.
 Explore futher if your requirements demand more.